danielharrell/does_music_move/does_music_move.md

 that the hand will be at *every* such place over the course of the motion, and even suppose that every such place taken together forms a continuum.
-But it turns out not to be the continuum of the motion itself, but rather just the continuum of the motion's path, which as a path, doesn't move.
+But this turns out not to be the continuum of the motion itself, but rather just the continuum of the motion's path, which as a path, doesn't move.

-What is more, the most obvious way of solving this problem, by turning our attention from the motion's path to the motion itself, suggests the same analysis of the motion that we earlier gave of the melody---to the same nonsensical conclusion.
+What is more, the most obvious way of solving this problem is to turn our attention from the motion's path to the motion itself; but this suggests the same analysis of the motion that we earlier gave of the melody---to the same nonsensical conclusion.
 The hand may be a spatial whole, but its motion is a temporal whole, just like a melody.
-So while the hand may not be composed of the places it moves between, the motion *is* composed of those places.
-And this means that space cannot contain this motion, at any moment of it.
-For at any moment of it, at most, space can contain only one part of this motion rather than the whole of it, one place in the motion rather than all of the places together.
+So space cannot contain the hand's entire motion at any moment of it, but only one part of the motion, one place in it, at a time.
 But this again seems to mean, speaking strictly if nonsensically, that there is no hand to be seen, in the space where we see it move.
-Or more generally, that there is nothing to be seen, in the space where we see anything move.
-But how, then, could there *be* any motion to see?
+For the hand is only seen in the space it can occupy, which is the space where it remains unmoved.
+Or we could put the nonsense more generally like this.
+In any case of motion, what we see is a motion between unmoving places, of something that occupies those places.
+But this suggests we see movement, without seeing anything actually move.
+But how, then, could there be any movement to see?
 And what could be making it?

-One answer to these questions, the kind of answer Zeno might give, is that there *isn't* any motion to see.
+One answer to these questions, the kind of answer Zeno might give, is that there *isn't* any movement to see.
 When we think we see something move, all we really see is that it occupies different places at different times.
-And the appearance of motion in this, is something like the appearance of motion on a movie screen, projected from a succession of stills, each of a single place and time, that happens too rapidly for us to detect.
+And the appearance of movement in this, is something like the appearance of movement on a movie screen, projected from a succession of stills, each of a single place and time, that happens too rapidly for us to detect.
 But this kind of answer to the question leads to a second answer, found for example in mathematical calculus, in which there
-*is* a motion to see.
+*is* a movement to see.
 For suppose that when we think we see something move, all we really see is that it occupies different places at different times.
 Still, there turn out to be more such